 Early Childhood Education M.Ed.

 Admission Requirements

-1. Completion of all Feinstein School of Education and Human Development admission requirements.

-2. Teacher certification in elementary education, early childhood education, or an appropriate field.

-3. An interview may be required.
-Note: The teaching certification requirement may be waived under special circumstances and with special considerations.
-Admission Requirements

 A completed application form accompanied by a fifty-dollar nonrefundable application fee.

 Official transcripts of all undergraduate and graduate records.

 A minimum cumulative grade point average (GPA) of 3.00 on a 4.00 scale in all undergraduate course work.
 Applicants with undergraduate GPAs less than 3.00 may be admitted to degree candidacy upon submission of other evidence of academic potential.